 6 small French baguettes or hoagie rolls

 Pat the beef dry with paper towels and season generously with salt and pepper.

 Set a large Dutch oven or heavy skillet over medium-high to high heat.
-Add the bacon and cook for 10 minutes, stirring occasionally, until fat is rendered and bacon is starting to turn golden brown.
-Remove the bacon pieces with a slotted spoon and transfer to the bowl of a slow cooker.
+Add the bacon and cook for 10 minutes, stirring occasionally, until fat is rendered and bacon is starting to turn golden-brown.
+Remove the bacon pieces with a slotted spoon and transfer to the bowl of a 6-quart (or larger) slow cooker.

 Return the heat to high.
 Pour in the wine and reduce by half, stirring to loosen any brown bits on the bottom of the pan.
 Transfer the wine mixture to the bowl of the slow cooker.

-Add the stock, garlic, and Worcestershire sauce to the slow cooker and close the lid.
-Cook on low heat for 7 hours (or high heat for 4 hours).
+Add the stock, garlic, and Worcestershire sauce to the slow cooker and cover with the lid.
+Cook on low for 7 hours (or high for 4 hours).